MoMaKitchen/MoMaKitchen/README.md

 Then unzip this file and change the `info_root` path in `config.yaml`.

-Download the RGBD and point cloud data in this url:
+Download the RGBD and processed point cloud data in this url:
 (coming soon)

 ## Code